LSU hires Kelly away from Notre Dame to be Tigers next coach

 Kelly’s full salary at Notre Dame, a private school, is unknown but it is believed to be north of $5 million per year.

 In the past month alone, Michigan State has given Mel Tucker a 10-year, $95 million deal and Penn State extended James Franklin’s contact to 10 years at $7.5 million per season.
-Those deals are similar to the 10-year guaranteed contract Fisher received from A&M when he was hired away from Florida State at the end of the 2017 season.
+Those deals are similar to the 10-year guaranteed contract Fisher received from A&M when he was hired away from Florida State at the end of the 2017 season by then-Aggies’ athletic director Scott Woodward.

+Woodard is now the AD at LSU.
+There had been much speculation he would target Fisher again and rumors about Riley going to LSU had persisted for weeks.

-Fisher’s move — a national championship-winning coach leaving for another traditional power — was a rarity in college football.
+Fisher’s move — a national championship-winning coach leaving one traditional power for another — has been a rarity in the history of college football.

-Now there have have two similar shake ups in a matter of days.
+Now there have been two similar shake-ups in a matter of days.
 The coaching carousel, sped up by everything from impatient athletic directors seeking a winner to the early signing period for recruits and the always-busy transfer portal, won’t slow down any time soon.
 Oklahoma and Notre Dame are still among the top jobs in college football and filling them could tip more dominos around the country.

 Kelly had brought stability and success to Notre Dame unlike the program had in almost two decades.